-A stately home of rural Buckinghamshire, restored by Historic House Hotels, offers hotel luxury in a magnificent setting.
+A stately home of rural Buckinghamshire near the Chilterns, restored by Historic House Hotels, offers hotel luxury in a magnificent setting.

 In 2008 Historic House Hotels, and the interests in all its properties, were donated to the National Trust.